“The question is… which is to be master—that’s all.”

 Ableism shows up when:

-These are not personal failings—they are signs of inaccessible systems.
+These are not personal failings—they are signs of inaccessible systems, symptoms of structural empathy failure.

 A Wonderland Approach to Anti-Ableism